Country Guide: Madagascar

 - All French coopérants must pay duties as follows:

-- Approximately 59% of the CIF value of the shipment is required if the registration papers have been in the name of the shipper for more than 1 year
+- Approximately 59% of the CIF value of the shipment is required if the registration papers have been in the name of the owner of the goods for more than 12 months.

-- Approximately 118% of the CIF value of the shipment if the registration papers have been in the name of the shipper for less than 1 year
+- Approximately 118% of the CIF value of the shipment if the registration papers have been in the name of the owner of the goods for less than 12 months.

 - Private individuals or companies must be duties as follows:

-- No duties are required if the registration papers have been in the name of the shipper for more than 1 year (private individuals or companies)
+- No duties are required if the registration papers have been in the name of the owner of the goods for more than 12 months (private individuals or companies).

-- Approximately 118% of the CIF value of the shipment is required if the registration papers have been in the name of the shipper for less than 1 year.
+- Approximately 118% of the CIF value of the shipment is required if the registration papers have been in the name of the owner of the goods for less than 12 months.